All You Need to Know About Disney’s Free FastPass

 There are countless websites you can use to plan your Disney trip.
 I use TouringPlans, which costs $12.95 for a year’s subscription (probably worth it even if you don’t need it for a full year).
-It’s a good place to start, but prepared to do some tweaking to come up with a personalized plan for your family.
+It’s a good place to start, but prepare to do some tweaking to come up with a personalized plan for your family.

 If All Else Fails…

-If you just are not the plan ahead type, there are ways to make the most of your time at the park.
+If you just are not the plan-ahead type, there are ways to make the most of your time at the park.

 Keep in mind that the parks open at 8:00 AM or 9:00 AM, but most visitors don’t get there until after 10:30 AM.
-This means early birds have up to three hours to take advantage short lines at even the most popular rides and get first dibs at the FastPass+ kiosks in the parks.
+This means early birds have up to two or three hours to take advantage short lines at even the most popular rides and get first dibs at the FastPass+ kiosks in the parks.

 Those FastPass+ kiosk should be your first stop, by the way.
 But keep in mind that everyone stops at the first Kiosk they see.
 Pass that line by and look for one further in, which will probably be relatively empty early in the day.
 Look for passes to popular rides you know you’ll want to ride a second time or that you might not make your way to until later in the day.